Free Walking Tour Berlin

 East Side Gallery

-If you are interested in exploring artwork inspired by the Berlin Wall, a visit to the East Side Gallery is a must.
-Located in Friedrichshain, this outdoor gallery showcases over 100 murals painted by artists from around the world.
+Ticket holders exploring artwork produced about the Berlin Wall must add the East Side Gallery to their schedule.
+The Friedrichshain outdoorgallery houses more than 100 murals which were created by artists who traveled from every corner of the world.
 These artworks cover a 1.3-kilometer stretch of the original wall.

 Getting There:

-• Public transportation: Take the S-Bahn to Ostbahnhof station, or the U-Bahn to Warschauer Strasse station.
+• Public transportation: Ostbahnhof station can be reached by S-Bahn service or passengers can use the U-Bahn at Warschauer Strasse station.

 Exploring the East Side Gallery: